Rhea0524/ST10264009.PROG.POE/README.md

 Calorie Exceed:
 When a user inputs a recipe that exceeds 300 calories, the user is notifed of that.

+Filtering:
+A user is able to filter recipes based on their perference, the user can filter by either a specific ingridient, food group or maximum calories.

 ## Installation

 To use Recipe Realm, follow these steps: